Electryy/scss-container-queries/README.md

 Because the way we use css you might encounter problems with specificity as every time you use container queries the style's specificity are at minimum 4 levels deep.

-Tip for contering this is to increase specificity on your other styles with repeating your class name 5 times: .myClass.myClass.myClass.myClass.myClass
+Tip for countering this is to increase specificity on your other styles with repeating your class name 5 times: `.myClass.myClass.myClass.myClass.myClass`